michalswi/aks-with-firewall/README.md

 Terraform **v0.12.20**
 Helm **v3.0.2**

+AKS is hidden behind the Azure Firewall.
+Where firewall is the front-end-point exposed to the internet and the load balancer is internal, behind the firewall.
+Firewall forwards the ingress traffic (with some rules) to the internal load balancer and then LB routes the traffic to the configured ingress routes.

 ### \# **flow**

 VNet_1 [ Azure Firewall ] >> VNet peering >> VNet_2 [ AKS (ingress >> service) ]